louyshong/StarGaze/README.md

 # Embedded-Systems-IoT
 Private repository for a RaspberryPi based IoT device

-Using a VL6180X laser rangefinder sensor
+Using a HMC5883L 3-axis magnetometer and a LIS3DH 3-axis accelerometer